vincentchu/eth-private-net/README.md

 ## Fin

 I hope you've enjoyed this tutorial.
 I wrote it mostly to help my own understanding about smart contracts and the Ethereum blockchain.
 It's by no means complete, but hopefully others can get some use out of it.
 Questions, comments, or hate?
 Find me on Twitter as [@vincentchu](https://twitter.com/vincentchu).

+_Building something interesting?
+[Initialized Capital](https://twitter.com/@initializedcap) would love to chat with you._

+_Thanks:_ Brett Gibson for reading through this tutorial and providing feedback and comments.